samipourquoi/commander/README.md

 They both return a `Brancher`.

 ### Running
-From a `Brancher`, use `.run()` with a function as a parameter.
+From a `Brancher`, use `.run(n: any, o: any[])` with a function as a parameter. `n` being the node's parsed argument and `o` an array of all the other parsed arguments.
 That function will get executed when it runs the command, and it arrives at the latest registered argument's node.
 **Careful! if the command is run with invalid arguments, it will throw an error.**
 Make sure to surround the `Command.run()` with a try...catch statement.